openstack/openstack-manuals/doc/arch-design/source/network-focus-prescriptive-examples.rst

 multi-site approach as well as deploying many copies of the application to handle load as close as possible to consumers.
-Since these applications function independently, they do not warrant running overlays to interconnect tenant networks.
+Since these applications function independently, they do not warrant running overlays to interconnect project networks.
 Overlays also have the drawback of performing poorly with rapid flow setup and may incur too much overhead with large quantities of small packets and therefore we do not recommend them.